Skip to main content

 Questions and answers about vaccinations

 The risk of becoming seriously ill with influenza and COVID-19 increases with age.
-Therefore, all people aged 65 and over are offered vaccination against both diseases.
+Therefore, everyone aged 65 and older are offered vaccination against both diseases from 1 October to 20 December.

 Read more about vaccination against COVID-19 and influenza for people aged 65 and over

 The vast majority of people under the age of 65 are not at risk of serious illness.
-However, there are a number of diseases and conditions that increase the risk of serious illness from influenza and COVID-19, for example if you have chronic lung disease or a severely compromised immune system.
+However, certain medical conditions increase the risk of developing serious illness from influenza and COVID-19, for example chronic heart or lung disease or a severely compromised immune system.

 The Danish Health Authority therefore recommends that you also get vaccinated if you are under 65 and at increased risk of serious illness.